Vital Records Online

 Cost & fees

 The total costs to replace a birth certificate in Montana will vary depending on how you submit your application—whether in person, by mail, or online.
 The Montana DPHHS charges $16.00 per certified copy.
-When using VRO's online filing service, the fee starts at $29.00, plus the state fee.
+Rush processing may be available for an additional fee through Montana DPHHS’ website.
+When using VRO's online filing service, the fee starts at $16.00, plus the state fee.
 VRO provides a secure online solution for ordering birth certificates.

 State Fee